-Duchess Potatoes look fancy but they’re actually very simple to prepare!
+Duchess Potatoes are pretty potatoes with a fancy name and they’re very simple to prepare!

 How to Make Duchess Potatoes

-Duchess potatoes can be piped and then frozen until you are ready to bake them!
-If you have a lot to do, making them in advance can definitely be a time saver.
+- Duchess potatoes can be piped and then frozen until they are ready to be baked.

 - salt & pepper to taste